dpprdgls/dpprdgls/README.md

 I am a Full Stack Developer and budding cloud enthusiast.
 I’m always open to collaboration and would love to hear from you.
 I am open to freelancing currently working for a few clients.
-You can check out some of my projects, visit my website, or reach out via my email address below.
+You can check out some of my projects, visit my website, or reach out via my email address below!

 - 🔭 I’m currently working on an automotive blog and a project managment tool
 - 💬 Brainstorm with me over tech, philosophy, UI/UX, and gaming